haroldohorta/atlas/readme.md

 <a name="-english"></a>
 ## 🇺🇸 English
-### 🗺️ SUR DAO: Haroldo Horta's Atlas
+### 🗺️ Haroldo Horta's Atlas

-This repository hosts the **Visual Memory Atlas** by Haroldo Horta.
-A documentary journey spanning from the resistance in Central America to the edges of Antarctica, capturing the nomadic life in the Andes.
+This repository hosts the digital archive of **Haroldo Horta**.
+A documentary journey spanning from the resistance in Central America to the edges of Antarctica, capturing the nomadic life in the Andes and the history of Chilean Lighthouses.

 <img src="fotos/panos/03_english.webp" width="100%" alt="Nicaragua Internationalist">

-* **Mission:** To preserve, digitize, and geolocate 50 years of documentary photography.
+* **Mission:** To preserve, digitize, and geolocate half a century of analog and digital photography.
-* **Technology:** High-fidelity imagery (WebP + Metadata) served through a decentralized interactive map.
+* **Technology:** High-fidelity imagery served through a decentralized interactive map.
-* **Collections:** Nicaragua, El Salvador, Indigenous Peoples, Antarctica, Lighthouses of Chile.
+* **Collections:** Sandinista Nicaragua, El Salvador, Indigenous Peoples, Antarctica, Lighthouses.

 [↑ Back to top](#-español)